aridjayarecipes/cutesrecipes.web.app/content/post/1934-steps-to-make-perfect-garlic-brussels-sprouts.md

 ##### Instructions to make Garlic Brussels sprouts:

 1. In a nonstick skillet over medium heat, heat 1 tsp olive oil.
 Add the meat and cook for 3 minutes, stirring.
 Transfer to a plate.
 1. Add the remaining 1T olive oil and brussels sprouts to the pan, cut side down.
 Cook for 3 minutes, without stirring.
 Stir in the garlic and cook for 1 minute.
-Stir in paprika, S&amp;P. Add the chicken broth, cover partially and cook for 3 minutes.
+Stir in paprika, S&P. Add the chicken broth, cover partially and cook for 3 minutes.
 Stir in the meat.
 Serve warm.
 1. I use bacon instead of chorizo.
 8 slices for 2#.
 This picture is only 1#.
 I still used same amounts of everything for the 1# of sprouts!